What is Body Inflammation?

 As we begin to learn more about how whole, plant-based foods boost the immune system and prevent illness, we also discover why overly cooked foods have a detrimental effect on our health.

-You may be surprised to find out that cooking your vegetables at high temperatures actually denatures or completely eliminates many of its valuable vitamins, minerals, and enzymes that are necessary for nutrient assimilation and cellular fuel.
+You may be surprised to find out that cooking your vegetables at high temperatures actually denatures or completely eliminates many of their valuable vitamins, minerals, and enzymes that are necessary for nutrient assimilation and cellular fuel.

 In fact, high heat changes the chemistry of any object or compound by breaking down essential bonds and altering the material’s molecular structure.
 Therefore, eating highly cooked foods is actually not eating “the foods” that you intended to eat, since these foods will be structured very differently once digested by the body.
 Their composition will inevitably lean on the acidic side of chemistry, which is a precursor for inflammation.

-In order to understand how an alkaline diet fights inflammation, you first have to be familiar with the body’s pH level and what it means.
+To understand how an alkaline diet fights inflammation, you first have to be familiar with the body’s pH level and what it means.
 Our bodies are naturally charged with either a more acidic or alkaline pH.
 However, the body has a specific pH requirement and strives to maintain it within a very narrow range.

 Essentially, our bodies are naturally charged at a slightly alkaline state, and to be in the optimal state of health, this 7.365 pH level must be maintained.
-The chemistry of an alkaline diet helps to do so, and even if occasionally become more acidified due to chemicals and lifestyle, its alkaline chemistry will help us re-balance.
+The chemistry of an alkaline diet helps to do so, and even if occasionally becomes more acidified due to chemicals and lifestyle, its alkaline chemistry will help us re-balance.

 Disease and illness are simply the body’s way of letting us know that we are not in balance and that internally, we are becoming more acidic than the natural, healthy state of the body.
 If you think of it in terms of chemistry, acids are denatured by hydration and alkalization.

-In order to lower and reverse symptoms of disease, this means that what you bring into the body and the state in which you live in your environment needs to be more balanced, alkaline, and energetic.
+To lower and reverse symptoms of disease, this means that what you bring into the body and the state in which you live in your environment needs to be more balanced, alkaline, and energetic.

 Fundamentally, in nature, acids corrode and break down, while alkaline compounds heal and revitalize.
-Although we need both processes in the body, nature has designed all of life to operate under 20% acid and 80% alkaline constitution.
+Although we need both processes in the body, nature has designed all of life to operate under a 20% acid and 80% alkaline constitution.
 When we divert from these laws, we experience the consequences of the imbalance.

 By committing to eating an 80% raw diet of fruits and veggies, you can reverse your inflammation symptoms in as little as 1-6 months, depending on the severity of the disease.
 Fruits are not only full of simple sugars that feed the cells with energy, but they also alkalize the body with their watery and astringent nature.